Birth & birth certificate

 2. Proof of citizenship for Austrians

-3. possibly residence registration (if you live in Innsbruck)
+3. possibly registration of residence (if you live in Innsbruck)

 4. in the case of illegitimate children, joint custody can be declared

-5. in case of illegitimate children: Acknowledgement of paternity
+5. for children born out of wedlock: Acknowledgement of paternity

 If you have a foreign reference, please always contact Service Unit Registry office and citizenship - Birth.. in advance by phone or e-mail. in order to clarify all particularities.

-Basically, the following documents are necessary for the notarization of the child:
+The following documents are generally required for the notarisation of the child:

 Married parents: